 Have plans to fire up the grill this fourth of July?
 Take some advice from the gourmet butcher himself – Cole Ward – and make sure your meat is at the right temperature before you serve it to family and friends.

-For more information on meat—how to source it ethically, cut it professionally, and prepare it properly—pick up a copy of
+For more information on meat—how to source it ethically, cut it professionally, and prepare it properly—pick up a copy of The Gourmet Butcher’s Guide to Meat.
+It’s on sale now for 35% off until July 15.

 What’s the Best Cooking Temperature for Meat?